varun-go/varun-go.github.io/_projects/neural-network-potential/02-buildingAnANIPotential.md

 # Introduction

 In the previous post, we covered the main idea behind the **Behler-Parrinello Neural-Network Potential (NNP)**.
-We saw the how the NNP can be used to approximate the potential energy surface, one scheme for generating feature vectors (e.g., the **Behler-Parinello symmetry functions**), and the parameters associated with these symmetry functions which allows one to *capture* the chemical environment of an atom/particle.
+We saw the how the NNP can be used to approximate the potential energy surface, one scheme for generating feature vectors (e.g., the **Behler-Parrinello symmetry functions**), and the parameters associated with these symmetry functions which allows one to *capture* the chemical environment of an atom/particle.

 In this post, we will cover how one may go about building an NNP with an emphasis on understanding the implementation details.
 Our goal is to build a NNP that can be used in a molecular dynamics simulation.